 To avoid the need to register separately with each national or regional office, WIPO administers a system of international registration of marks.
 This system is governed by two treaties, the Madrid Agreement Concerning the International Registration of Marks and the Madrid Protocol.
 A person who has a link (through nationality, domicile, or establishment) with a country party to one or both of these treaties may be based on registration or application with the trademark office of that country, obtain an international registration affecting some or all of the other countries of the Madrid Union.
 At present, more than 60 countries are party to one or both of the agreements.

 Why should I go for trademark registration of my company name/trade name?

 Registrations of Company Names, Business Names, or Domain Names do not provide ownership or a monopoly right in a name as do trademark registrations.
 To protect the brand name, trademark registration is strongly advised.

 The status of my trademark application is “Formalities Chk Fail”.
 What does it mean?

 It is one of the initial stages of the trademark registration process where the status in the Trade Mark Registry website is shown as Formalities Chk Fail.
-This could happen in instances such as non-filing of POA, non-filing of translation/transliteration when the trademark is not in English/Hindi, filing in wrong class, etc. The reason for the Formalities objection should be ascertained and appropriate action should be taken for the application to move forward for registration.
+This could happen in instances such as non-filing of the POA, non-filing of translation/transliteration when the trademark is not in English/Hindi, filing in the wrong class, etc. The reason for the Formalities objection should be ascertained and appropriate action should be taken for the application to move forward for registration.